Orireofe/GDSC-Devopss/README.md

 # GDSC-Devopss
+Hello, this is my first repository ever.</br>
-This is a repo of all the things I'm learning at the GDSC DevOps bootcamp.
+And it's a repo of all the things I'm learning at the GDSC DevOps bootcamp in Feb/Mar 2023.</br>
-This 3rd line is an edit. :)
+This 3rd line is an edit I made from gitbash :)</br>

-I made an edit on this 5th line...too.
+I made an edit on this 4th line...too.